grayloon/firechaser-laravel/README.md

-# FireChaser
+# FireChaser™
+A Product from Gray Loon

 ## Prerequisites

-You must have an account in [FireChaser](TODO) and have a registered domain tied to your account.
+You must have an account in [FireChaser](https://firechaser.io) and have a registered domain tied to your account.

 You will receive an **API Site Key** that you will need to place in your `.env` file: